 Tempe Truck Accident Lawyers

 As one of the most densely populated cities in Arizona, Tempe is a crossroads for many of the communities in the area, and its large number of freeways finds both personal and commercial vehicles traveling through the city limits.
 A number of semi trucks travel through Tempe everyday and, as such, increase the risk of a truck accident occurring and affecting residents.
 Truck accidents are often much more serious than car accidents, resulting in catastrophic injuries for those involved and often affecting a large number of people.
-The tractor trailer crash lawyers at the Breyer Law Offices, P.C. understand that being injured in such an accident can have a devastating toll on a victim’s personal and professional life and damage him or her both physically and emotionally.
+The tractor trailer crash lawyers at The Husband & Wife Law Team understand that being injured in such an accident can have a devastating toll on a victim’s personal and professional life and damage him or her both physically and emotionally.
 As such, we understand how important winning proper compensation is for an injury victim.

 Both regulations from state governments and the Federal Motor Carrier Safety Administration (FMCSA) set strict guidelines for truck drivers and truck companies concerning the operation and maintenance of such vehicles in order to avoid preventable accidents.
 These guidelines dictate how many hours a truck driver can work before taking a required break, how long they may drive within one day and one week, and how long they must go on break for.
 Additionally, truck companies must make sure their employees are following these rules and properly inspect and maintain their vehicles in order to prevent the trucks from breaking down or crashing due to a malfunction.

 Unfortunately, many drivers and companies violate these rules for the sake of cutting costs and making faster deliveries.
 Guidelines are set in place for the safety of truck drivers and everyone else around them and, while they cannot prevent every accident, accidents frequently occur when they are broken.